Prenuptial and Postnuptial Agreements Attorney in New York, Long Island

 Pros of Prenuptial and Postnuptial Agreements

-• Drafting a prenuptial agreement requires a couple to examine their finances, including assets, debts, and income, prior to entering into a legally binding marriage.
+- Drafting a prenuptial agreement requires a couple to examine their finances, including assets, debts, and income, before entering into a legally binding marriage.

 Cons of Prenuptial and Postnuptial Agreements